smarr/Moth/README.md

 Running the Tests
 ------------------

 A Grace test is simply a module that implements any number of methods whose signatures begin with "test".

-Tests can be executed on Moth, using the [Test Runner](https://github.com/richard-roberts/GraceLibrary/tree/master/Benchmarks/harness.grace) program.
-To use the runner, invoke Moth with two arguments: the path to the runner and the path to a Grace test:
+The built-in tests can be executed by executing the [Test Runner](https://github.com/richard-roberts/GraceLibrary/tree/master/Benchmarks/harness.grace) without any arguments: `./moth GraceLibrary/Tests/testRunner.grace`.
+Alternatively, a single test file can be run by providing the path to that test as an argument; for example:

 ```
 ./moth GraceLibrary/Test/testRunner.grace GraceLibrary/Tests/basicLanguageFeatures.grace